RenaudDev/ChristianWritings/content/en/Apostolic Fathers/Ignatius Of Antioch/magnesians.md

 ---
 title: "St. Ignatius Of Antioch: The Epistle to the Magnesians"
 author: St. Ignatius Of Antioch
-shortname: The Epistle to the Magnesians
+shortname: Epistle to the Magnesians
 slug: magnesians
 layout: single
 weight: 2